-This page is packed with opportunities on other websites.
-If you’d like to take part in anything on my blog, please take a look at the Opportunities on this blog page or email me for an information pack…
+This page is packed with opportunities on other websites, paper outlets etc. If you’d like to take part in anything on my blog, please take a look at the Opportunities on this blog page or email me for an information pack…

 Now to business…